-Research and development expenses increased by \$19.3 million during the year ended December 31, 2014 as compared to the year ended December 31, 2013.
-This increase is primarily attributable to increased expenditures for third-party data costs to support the enhancement of existing products of \$14.5 million associated with non-cash expenditures on data that we plan to incorporate into our product offerings in 2015, increased employee salaries and related benefits of \$2.6 million associated with activities to support the development and implementation of new products, and increased stock compensation expense of \$1.1 million and increased rent, other facility related costs and depreciation of \$1.3 million.
+Research and development expenses increased by \$7.0 million during the year ended December 31, 2013 as compared to the year ended December 31, 2012.
+This increase is primarily attributable to employee salaries and related benefits of \$4.9 million associated with activities to support the development and implementation of new products, and increased stock compensation expense of \$1.1 million and increased rent, other facility related costs and depreciation of \$0.7 million.

-Research and development expenses increased as a percentage of revenues for the year ended December 31, 2014 compared to the year ended December 31, 2013 due to significant third-party data expenditures for research and development activities and the reallocation of human and data resources to research and development activities.
+Research and development expenses increased as a percentage of revenues for the year ended December 31, 2013 compared to the year ended December 31, 2012 due to the reallocation of human resources to research and development activities.